CYMOTIVE/cyclarity-in-vehicle-sdk/aux/README.md

 Here is the dockerfile used for the creation of the docker running the pipeline

+this docker image is saved in our ECR space in the AWS, for help tp login contact Platform team

 command used to build and push image:
 ```